 Fortunately, unclogging a toilet without a plunger isn’t as difficult (or gross) as you might suspect!
 In fact, there are several surprisingly easy ways to clear up even tough clogs without a plunger.
 Here are the best ways to unclog a toilet in the recommend order you should try them:

-#1 Hot Water
+#1 How to Unclog a Toilet With Hot Water

 The heat should help break down any solid waste enough for the toilet to flush it down.
 If this doesn’t work, don’t panic–just move on to the next methods.
-The “hot water trick” is just the place to start.
+The “hot water toilet trick” is just the place to start.

-#2: Dish Soap
+#2: Unclog Toilet With Dish Soap

 Squeeze a bunch of dish soap into the toilet bowl.
+Use a heavy duty grease cutting brand like Dawn.
 Let it sit for about fifteen minutes.
 The soap will help break down any solids.
 It’ll also lubricate the bowl and pipes themselves, making it easier for the clog to slide into the drain.

-#3: Epsom Salt
+#3: Epsom Salt to Unclog Toilet

-If you happen to have Epsom salt lying around, you’re in luck.
+If you have Epsom salt lying around, you’re in luck.
 Pouring Epsom salt into water triggers a chemical reaction that makes the water start to fizz and bubble.
 All that fizzing and bubbling can seriously help dissolve clogs.

-#4: A Wire Hanger
+#4: Use a Wire Hanger or Toilet Brush

 This might be kind of gross depending on what the clog involves, so we recommend wearing gloves.
 Be careful not to accidentally damage the toilet bowl while you’re working.
 Wire hangers can easily scratch up porcelain if you’re too rough or non-discriminate.